Alternative · Analytics aggregator

 Choose SimpleFunctions if

-You need more than a data pipe — you need calibrated probabilities with public Brier scores, causal-tree thesis modelling that decomposes any claim into testable sub-claims with auto-evaluation cycles, regime classification across the full 48K-contract universe, computed indicators (implied yield, cliff risk, liquidity availability score, event overround), and a 56-tool MCP server that drops into Claude Code or Cursor in one line.
-SimpleFunctions is built for agents and autonomous systems, not just data pipelines.
+You are building agents, autonomous trading systems, or research workflows that need more than normalised prices — calibrated probabilities with public Brier scores, causal-tree thesis modelling with continuous evaluation cycles, regime classification across the full 48K-contract universe, computed indicators (implied yield, cliff risk, liquidity availability score), and a 56-tool MCP server that drops into Claude Code or Cursor in one line.
+SF's standalone API is actively maintained with no acquisition timeline hanging over it.

 Choose Dome if